CMASCenter/pcluster-cmaq/README.md

 ## Note, there are times when the second day run fails, looking for the input file that was output from the first day.

-1. Need to put in a sleep command between the two days.
+1. This results when you use a different file system for the input and output data.
-2. Temporary fix is to restart the second day.
+2. Verify that the script specifies the INPUT and OUTPUT Directory are both using the /fsx file system to read the input and write the output.

 ### Note this may help with networking on the parallel cluster
 If the head node must be in the placement group, use the same instance type and subnet for both the head as well as all of the compute nodes.
 By doing this, the compute_instance_type parameter has the same value as the master_instance_type parameter, the placement parameter is set to cluster, and the compute_subnet_id parameter isn't specified.
 With this configuration, the value of the master_subnet_id parameter is used for the compute nodes. https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting.html

-### Note you can check the timings while the job is still running using the following command
+### Note - check the timings while the job is still running using the following command

 ```
 grep 'Processing completed' CTM_LOG_001*